cdiggins/plato/PlatoCollections/README.md

 ## About Plato

-Plato.Collections is written using Plato, a strict subset of C# 9 that leverages Roslyn source generators to enforce the rules, and add extra code.
+Plato.Collections is written using [Plato](https://github.com/cdiggins/plato), a strict subset of C# 9 that leverages Roslyn source generators to enforce the rules, and add extra code.

 Plato enforces that code is pure functional.
-In other words classes are immutable, and functions have no side-effects.
+In other words classes are immutable and thread-safe and functions have no side-effects.

 ## Design Principles